dianabaicea/Tarea-2-BASH-Grupo-5/README.md

 ## 1 - About The Project
 In this project, we developed an automated process that analyzes a chosen number of ChIP-seq samples of Transcription Factors (TFs) or Epigenetic Marks (EMs) in Arabidopsis thaliana model organisms.
 The process is based on three bash scripts (_pipe.sh_, _sample_proc.sh_, _callpeaks.sh_) and one R script (_pipe.R_).
 The parameters needed for its execution must be specified in the _params.txt_ file previously the script is run.

-In the next section, all the input data is explained
+In the next section, all the input data is explained in more detail.

-The results obtained are a _list of target genes that could be regulated by TFs or EMs, GO and KEGG metabolic pathways enrichment and DNA motifs in the TSS region where the transcription factor is bound_.
+Among the results obtained, the most important are a list of target genes that could be regulated by TFs or EMs, GO and KEGG metabolic pathways enrichment and DNA motifs in the TSS region where the transcription factor is bound.
   <br />
   <br />
   <br />